 Fun fact: Their Golden Cristal Ube Donut retails for $100 each and a whopping $1000 a dozen!
-Each donut is infused with ube mousse and a Cristal gelée.
-Then is glazed with Cristal icing and dusted with 24K pure gold dust PLUS hand-gilded with 24K gold leaves!
-Chef Björn himself makes these crazy donuts so you're assured of the excellent quality of each piece.
-Be on the lookout for their limited edition Patron Platinum Donut which retails for $150 a pop!
+Each donut is infused with ube mousse and a Cristal gelée before being glazed with Cristal icing and dusted with 24K pure gold dust PLUS hand-gilded with 24K gold leaves!

 Location: 1267 W Temple St, Los Angeles, CA 90026 (Echo Park)

 Park’s is a Filipino BBQ restaurant that’s been serving backyard ribs and meats since 2012.
 What started as a catering business in 2009 eventually led to this mom and pop joint that serves “American BBQ with a Filipino twist” that’s now a popular community spot.
 Their one of a kind bibingka-style cornbread has been called “the best” by comedian Chris Rock, while their homemade sauce was labeled as “out of bounds delicious” by Guy Fieri.